mucommander/mucommander/readme.txt

 muCommander v0.8.5
 ------------------

-muCommander is a cross-platform file manager featuring a Norton Commander style interface and running on any operating system with Java support (Mac OS X, Windows, Linux, *BSD, Solaris...).
+muCommander is a lightweight, cross-platform file manager with a dual-pane interface.
+It runs on any operating system with Java support (Mac OS X, Windows, Linux, *BSD, Solaris...).

 Documentation can be found at http://trac.mucommander.com/ .
 Please visit the muCommander forums (http://www.mucommander.com/forums) to ask